Smart Contract Vulnerabilities, Tools, and Benchmarks: an Updated Systematic Literature Review: Discussion and Implications

 \section{Discussion and Implications}

-This section discusses the difference between our taxonomy and the previous ones, the tool evolution compared to the 2016-2021 period, and the updated SLR~\cite{Rameder2022}, and the research opportunity highlighted by our results.
+This section discusses the differences between our taxonomy and previous ones, the evolution of the tools during the 2016-2021 period, the updated SLR~\cite{Rameder2022}, and the research opportunity highlighted by our results.